AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 This works because all of the translation values are multiplied by the vector's w column and added to the vector's original values (remember the matrix-multiplication rules).
 This wouldn't have been possible with a 3x3 matrix.

-I think in regards to the matrix multiplication we are multiplying remember we go from left
+I think in regards to the matrix multiplication we are multiplying remember the identity matrix.
+In which we multiply each row going from 1st element within the matrix and the 1st element within the vector but instead the vector is in a column.
+So for the x coordinate within the translation it would be:

+$$
+(1) ⋅ x + (0) ⋅ y + (0) ⋅ z + \\
+$$

 I knew my hypothesis was right for the sky box when we get the 3x3 matrix of the camera view and put that into a 4x4 because we are eliminating the existing 4th column values with something like 0 which prevents the skybox from moving with the camera view so it always looks far away.